 - Planetary health (PH) is inadequately covered in the core curriculum, but efforts are being made to incorporate it.
-Electives focused on planetary health have been proposed at Geisel, which is an exciting development. - Recommendations: Topic areas where planetary health could be incorporated are noted in the score explanations.
+Electives focused on planetary health have been proposed at Geisel, which is an exciting development.
+Ways that climate change is impacting specific health outcomes is where Geisel has focused its curricular attention, but the overall environmental impact of the healthcare system itself and aspects of sustainable clinical practice require incorporation. - Recommendations: Topic areas where planetary health could be incorporated are noted in the score explanations.
 Discussing aspects of planetary health with patients should be added to the On Doctoring Curriculum.
 PH connections should be added to core course objectives.